syncfusion-content/flutter-docs/Flutter/DateRangePicker/views.md

 {% endtabs %}

 ## Year view
 This displays entire month of a particular year, by default current year will be displayed on loading.
-The Months can be navigated quickly by selecting on the particular month in year view.
+The Months can be navigated quickly by selecting on the particular month in `year view`.

 {% tabs %}
 {% highlight Dart %}